ATFutures/who3/calibration/README.md

-Both the street network used to route pedestrian journeys, and the structure, nature, and location of buildings serving as origins and/or destinations of those journeys were obtained from Open Street Map, accessed via the R package, `osmdata`
+Both the street network used to route pedestrian journeys, and the structure, nature, and location of buildings serving as origins and/or destinations of those journeys were obtained from Open Street Map, accessed via the R package, `osmdata` (Padgham et al. 2017).
-(<span class="citeproc-not-found" data-reference-id="padgham_osmdata_2017">**???**</span>).
 The network consisted of 813,402 street segments, representing a total 30,226 km.
 These segments are simply those used to represent Open Street Map, such that a single linear length of way may be represented by several points, and several corresponding edges in our internal representation.
-We then used the `dodgr` software (Padgham and Peutschnig 2019) to “contract” this network down to segments between junctions points only, reducing it to 407,840 segments.
+We then used the `dodgr` software (Padgham 2019) to “contract” this network down to segments between junctions points only, reducing it to 407,840 segments.

 Each of these 407,840 segments had an associated length, along with further detail as contained in the Open Street Map data, including the